-Marchionne Enters Final Push to Free Fiat Chrysler From Debt
+Marchionne enters final push to free Fiat Chrysler from debt

-Sergio Marchionne enters the final stretch of his career at Fiat Chrysler Automobiles NV with a daunting mission: prove wrong the doubters who question how he can make the carmaker's $5.29 billion in debt disappear by the time he steps down in two years.
-His strategy update will be a closely watched presentation next week at the Detroit motor show, particularly as Fiat Chrysler won't be unveiling new models at the annual event.
+Sergio Marchionne enters the final stretch of his career at Fiat Chrysler Automobiles with a daunting mission: prove wrong the doubters who question how he can make the automaker's $5.29 billion in debt disappear by the time he steps down in two years.
+His strategy update will be a closely watched presentation next week at the Detroit auto show, particularly as Fiat Chrysler won't be unveiling new models at the annual event.

 Add your comments below